SyedSarafeenaAli/Dragon-RealEstate/README.md

+# NOTES:-

+Regression: In machine learning, regression is a supervised learning (dataset provided is labelled) method that uses knowledge of the connection between independent variables (features) and a continuous target variable to predict continuous numerical values.
+In order to translate input features into a continuous output—such as house prices, stock trends, or temperatures for new, unseen data—a model must be trained on a labelled dataset.

+Regression Metrics: Common regression metrics in scikit-learn include -
+1. Mean Absolute Error (MAE)
+2. Mean Squared Error (MSE)
+3. R-squared (R²) Score
+4. Root Mean Squared Error (RMSE)

 # OBJECTIVE:-

 The Dragon-RealEstate project aims to develop a prediction model that, given a collection of property and geographical characteristics, predicts the sale price of residential real estate (houses).
 The goal is to give all parties involved in real estate (buyers, sellers, and agents) a tool to obtain an equitable, data-driven appraisal of a property based on its features and location.